What is the Tracking ID # used in the file names?

-The FWP should be included in the "Budget for DOE/NNSA Federally Funded Research and Development Center (FFRDC) Contractor" part of the online application form as a separate pdf document.
-Also, the B&R is not available so PIs should list the campaign the proposal falls under instead of the B&R. The FWP is due at the time of submission.
+The FWP should be included as a pdf file in the "Budget for DOE/NNSA Federally Funded Research and Development Center (FFRDC) Contractor" section of the online application form.
+The FWP is due at the time of Full Application submission.

 What should I label the file names for the subawards so that I can distinguish between them if I have multiple institutions collaborating?

 Please use the format specified in the FOA with a slight modification to tell them apart.
-For example use "'Fiscal Year' CFA Subaward Budget xxxx Michigan.xls" This is the format to follow to show the different subtier budgets.
+For example, "'Fiscal Year' CFA Subaward Budget Michigan.xls" This is the format to follow to show the different subtier budgets.

-Does NEUP offer "no-cost extensions" on R&D projects that are incomplete and still have unspent money?
+Does NEUP offer "no-cost time extensions" on R&D projects that are incomplete and still have unspent money?

-Yes, DOE allows for one no-cost extension for up to 12 months on each R&D project.
-DOE has established as policy that university principal investigators (PIs) who request and receive approved no-cost extensions to existing NE R&D projects will be ineligible to be PIs for new project awards while any no-cost extension remains in effect.
+Yes, DOE may allow for a no-cost time extension (NCE) for up to 12 months on each R&D project.
+DOE has established as policy that university PIs who request and receive approved no-cost extensions to existing NE R&D projects will be ineligible to be PIs for new project awards while any no-cost extension remains in effect.

 I am collaborating with a national laboratory.
-In the "Other Eligibility Requirements" section of the FOA it states that a FFRDC contractors (national laboratories) must obtain written authorization from its cognizant contracting officer.
+In the "Other Eligibility Requirements" section of the FOA it states that a FFRDC contractor (national laboratory) must obtain written authorization from its cognizant contracting officer.
 Do I need to obtain and include this written authorization in my application?

-NYes.
+Yes.
 The written authorization requirement is an agreement between a FFRDC contractor and their cognizant contracting officer.
 National laboratory collaborators should be familiar with this requirement and who they need to contact at DOE to obtain this letter.
-University PI's are required to obtain a copy of the written authorization and include it in the full proposal application (the letter does not need to be attached to pre-applications).
+University PIs are required to obtain a copy of the written authorization and include it in the Full Application.
+(The letter does not need to be included in Pre-Applications.)
 This is applicable for all national laboratory collaborators, even if they are not receiving funds.

 Do references count within the page maximum of the technical narrative?

-Are we allowed to subdivide this budget uniformly across years? e.g., could we request $500K in year one, $300K in year two, $200K in year three under NEET (or a similar breakdown for NEUP topics wherein the total is $800K)?
+Are we allowed to subdivide the budget uniformly across years?
+For example, could we request $500K in year one, $300K in year two, $200K in year three for NEUP topics wherein the total is $800K?

-Yes, you can subdivide the budget in any way that will be beneficial to the project (i.e. some PIs allocate less funding in Year 1 while they recruit graduate students, etc.)
+Yes, you can subdivide the budget in any way that will be beneficial to the project.
+For example, some PIs allocate less funding in Year 1 while they recruit graduate students, etc.

 If a university proposes to collaborate with two national laboratories, can each national laboratory obtain 20% of the total funding (i.e., 40% of the total budget to the national labs), or do the labs have to share 20% of the total budget between them?